 The meat and poultry testing market is expected to grow at a compound annual growth rate of 5.69% over the forecast period to reach a market size of US$13.318 billion in 2026 from US$9.041 billion in 2019.
-The prime factor driving the market is the rising consumption of meat and poultry products owing to growth in preference towards a protein-based diet.
-Over the past decades, with increasing disposable income and rising health concerns, consumers are bending towards a protein-rich diet, from carbohydrates-rich.
+The prime factor driving the market is the rising consumption of meat and poultry products owing to the growth in preference for a protein-based diet.
+Over the past decades, with increasing disposable income and rising health concerns, consumers are bending toward a more protein-rich diet, than carbohydrates-rich.
 Moreover, with rising adulteration, contamination, and foodborne disease, food testing has become inevitable.
 As per a report by Food Standard Agency (FSA), in the U.K., 10% of the food shelved in the U.K.’s supermarkets is contaminated.
 Further, food contamination is the source of foodborne illness.

 Rising health concerns and protein-based diets.

 Another prime reason behind the rise in meat and poultry testing is a surge in health concerns and a protein-based diet.
 With growing disposable income and health consciousness, consumers are paying more attention to their dietary intake.
 Further, with easily available fitness alternatives and expanding gym culture, consumers are shifting toward a protein-based diet from an initial carbohydrates-rich diet.
 The meat and poultry testing and meat industry are complements.
 And with the surge in the meat and poultry industry, the meat and poultry testing industry as well is predicted to grow at a noteworthy rate.